Overview

 To acknowledge direct assistance of material drawn from other scholars and researchers.

-To produce a thesis which meets the specifications and standards of the Faculty of Graduate and Postdoctoral Affairs and the academic unit.
+To produce a thesis which meets the specifications and standards of the Graduate Studies and the academic unit.

 To submit the thesis to the judgment of the academic unit via the examination procedures specified and to abide by the judgment of the examiners, subject to any appeal on grounds of procedural irregularities.